Cloud Cost Optimization

 Resource inventory and utilization review

 Inventory all running resources and pull utilization metrics.
 Identify oversized instances, idle resources, and unattached volumes.
-Cross-reference with tags (or absence of tags) to identify ownership before making any deletion recommendations.
+Cross-reference with tags to identify ownership.

 Commitment coverage analysis

 Analyze what proportion of baseline compute is covered by Reserved Instances or Savings Plans.
-Model the optimal commitment portfolio given your current utilization patterns and projected growth, with specific purchase recommendations and expected savings.
+Model the optimal commitment portfolio with specific purchase recommendations and expected savings.

 Governance implementation